GlaszArt

 What piece of equipment would you most like to get but don’t have yet?

-I’d like own a lighter gear to haul around when I travel.
+I’d like to own lighter gear to haul around when I travel.

 How important is Photoshop or other image editing software in your final images?